learn-co-curriculum/phase-0-how-to-get-help/README.md

 ### Use the Resources Available to You

 Sometimes, common issues are noted in lesson materials.
 Other times, errors occur when an essential step is missed.
-For these reasons, we recommend reviewing the resource available to you through Flatiron School:
+For these reasons, we recommend reviewing the resources available to you through Flatiron School:

 - Re-read the lesson you're on thoroughly to make sure you’re not missing relevant details
 - Review previous lessons that may apply to the error or issue you’re experiencing, retracing your steps
-- Checking out [Flatiron School's help articles](https://help.learn.co) - these articles include advice and answers to frequently asked questions from the Flatiron School Team.
+- Check out [Flatiron School's help articles](https://help.learn.co) - these articles include advice and answers to frequently asked questions from the Flatiron School Team.

 ### Use External Resources